Esti Ginzburg: Philanthropy

 Ginzburg volunteers for the Hayim Association, which works to provide relief and support to children in Israel who are diagnosed with cancer.

 Personal life

 Ginzburg married Israeli real estate investor Adi Keizman on 8 June 2012.
 They have two sons.

 On 18 December 2013, it was reported that Ginzburg's father was suing her for allegedly failing to pay him money owed for a house he sold her and her husband.
 She no longer has a relationship with her father after he sued her, and he has not met her son.

-On 17 March 2022, the Israeli television program "Exposure" broadcast an episode called "The Indebted Rich," which featured several alleged Israeli victims of Keizman and Ginsburg.
+On 17 March 2022, the Israeli television program "Exposure" broadcast an episode called "The Indebted Rich," which featured several alleged Israeli victims of Keizman and Ginzburg.
 The claimants state that they invested their life savings with Keizman, who promised to build them homes, but then never delivered on the transactions.
 The report contrasted the lavish lifestyle that Ginzburg and Keizman maintain in Los Angeles, in comparison to the situation of the alleged victims, who claim to now live in poverty.